meain/refer/README.md

-# lit - Local Intelligence Tool
+# refer - Local Intelligence Tool

-`lit` is a command-line tool for semantic search across your local files using embeddings.
+`refer` is a command-line tool for semantic search across your local files using embeddings.
 It allows you to find relevant files based on meaning rather than just keyword matching.

 ## Features